Easy Potty Learning for Toddlers

 23. Don't begin toilet learning under pressure.

 Wait till you have some time when you can be relaxed and attentive to your child.
 Many preschools demand that children are toilet trained; that kind of pressure can only be bad for you and your child.
+And never start potty training when your child is still adjusting to a relatively new sibling.

 24. Watch for constipation.